What Is the Impact Of Brand Equity On Business And Customer Perception?

 Customer perception is predominantly a thought and a psychological mind construction.
 A company can manage customer perceptions through various means:

 Advertising is one of the best mediums to create customer perception of the product.
-Advertising is a way in which the product, its features, the color, look and feel, etc. can be given a meaning.
+Advertising is a way in which the product, its features, color, look, and feel, etc. can be given a meaning.
 With advertising, the right exposure required for the product can be generated.

 While advertising is a message from the brand, customer reviews are coming straight from the users and not filtered to show only the positive side of a product, thereby making it more authentic.
 When potential customers are going over the customer reviews of the product, it creates a perception in the mind of the consumers.